ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Game.Terrain>Delete Large Rocks: Removes rocks for that smooth map feel.
 Game.Terrain>Delete Small Rocks: Removes rocks for that smooth map feel.
 Game.Terrain>Terrain Editor Toggle: Opens up the map editor with the brush tool visible.
+Unfinished dev tool, don't use in regular saves!
 Game.Terrain>Terrain Flatten Toggle: Use the shortcut to turn this on as it will use where your cursor is as the height to flatten to.
 Use Shift + Arrow keys to change the height/radius.
 Game.Terrain>Terrain Type Change: Green or Icy mars?
 Coming right up!